micro-ROS/micro-ROS-bridge_RPI/Readme.md

 Once you're inside of the RPI we need to set-up the next configuration:
 - Open Raspi-Config menu by typing the next command: ``sudo raspi-config``
 - On this menu, execute the next configuration:
  - Enable Serial communication: ``Interfacing Options -> Serial -> Yes ``
  - Enable SPI peripheral: ``Interfacing Options -> SPI -> Yes ``
  - Expand File System: ``Advance Options -> Expand File System``

-Finally reboot and Raspbian is fully configured.
+Finally, reboot and Raspbian is fully configured.
 Now left to configure the 6LowPan communication and add the precompile Micro-ROS files.

 ## Configure 6LowPan

-First we need to attach the 6LowPan radio module.
+First, we need to attach the 6LowPan radio module.
 We're going to use the [PModRF2-MRF24J40](https://store.digilentinc.com/pmod-rf2-ieee-802-15-rf-transceiver/).
-This radio module, works by SPI and is base on the Microchip module [MRF24J40](https://www.microchip.com/wwwproducts/en/en027752).
+This radio module works by SPI and is base on the Microchip module [MRF24J40](https://www.microchip.com/wwwproducts/en/en027752).
 We need to follow the next wiring connection:

 |  | RPI | PMODRF2 |